Good afternoon, friends, music lovers, thrill seekers, conversation.

 We had Mark Warner out there.

-We had dingy Harry Reed out there.
+We had dingy Harry Reid out there.

 These bloggers are now going to be the ticket.

-He says, Yeah, but we're not nearly that big.
+He says, yeah, but we're not nearly that big.

-We got a long way to go.
+We've got a long way to go.

 And the reason they don't give up, or they haven't changed tactics.